raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ## I Have a Question

 The guide for submitting a **question**.
-Following the guidelines helps us (maintainers and the community) to answer your question as fast as possible.
+If you follow this guide, you help our maintainers and the community to answer your question as fast as possible.
+Or you can answer a question if you like, that would be suuuper helpful. 🥳

 ### Before asking a question

 Read the documentation.
 Both for the [plugin](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/blob/main/README.md) and [Cloudinary in general](https://cloudinary.com/documentation).
-Look through existing questions both on the plugin's discussion board](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions) and in the [Cloudinary Community](https://community.cloudinary.com/).
+Read the existing questions, both on the plugin's [discussion board](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions) and in the [Cloudinary Community](https://community.cloudinary.com/).

 #### How Do I Submit a Good Question?